Construction tool

 Why deduct openings?

 A standard 3 ft x 7 ft door opening is 21 sq ft of wall where no bricks are laid.
-At 6.86 bricks/sq ft, that is 144 fewer bricks in your base count - about $100-$200 in material savings depending on brick prices.
-Always subtract doors, windows, vents, and any other non-bricked sections before calculating.
+At 6.86 bricks/sq ft, that is 144 fewer bricks in your base count.
+Always subtract doors and windows before calculating.

 Why do mortar joints matter?

 Thicker mortar joints mean fewer bricks per square foot because each brick effectively "occupies" more surface.
-A 1/2″ joint versus 3/8″ reduces bricks per sq ft from 6.86 to about 6.36 - a 7% difference over large areas.
 Match the mortar joint in the calculator to your project specification.

 Ordering tips